jun216tee/xr-development-for-beginners/README.md

 **Objectives**

-- Understand the concept of comfort and identify the different factors that play a role in enhancing a XR experience to feel real.
+- Understand the concept of comfort and identify the different factors that play a role in enhancing an XR experience to feel real.
-- Understand the concept of coordinate systems and how these are used to mimic real world positioning.
+- Understand the concept of coordinate systems and how these are used to mimic real-world positioning.
 - Understand how forces and pivots work and their importance in XR development.

 **Lessons**